srobo/runbook/docs/kit/logistics/kit-packing.md

 The lid should be secured with two cable ties through the lids/handles in diagonally opposite corners.

-If packing RUBs into outer carboard boxes: the RUB should be in the center of the cardboard box, with equal void-fill around all sides.
+If packing RUBs into outer cardboard boxes: the RUB should be in the center of the cardboard box, with equal void-fill around all sides.
 This helps reduce the chance of damage.

 ## PALLET